Texas governor to deploy 1,000 National Guard troops to border

 "The price of inaction is too high for Texas to pay," Perry told a news conference.

-The governor's announcement came just days before Obama plans to meet with the leaders of Honduras, Guatemala and El Salvador on Friday to discuss cooperation dealing with the flow of child migrants from Central America.
+The governor's announcement came just days before Obama plans meet with the leaders of Honduras, Guatemala and El Salvador on Friday to discuss cooperation on the influx of child migrants from Central America.

 Perry said the National Guard would help the state's surveillance and deploy some of its assets, such as aircraft, to monitor the border.
 He give no indication the Texas National Guard would work directly with U.S. Border Patrol.